jointerinc/jointerinc.github.io/docs/jointer-syndication-economy/jntr.md

 - JNTR can be swapped to JNTR/ETN or JNTR/STOCK at any time

-[^16]: or ERC20 stablecoins and select other ERC20 cryptocurrencies
+[^16]: or BNB stablecoins and select other BNB cryptocurrencies
 [^17]: [https://www.reit.com/data-research/data/reits-numbers](https://www.reit.com/data-research/data/reits-numbers)
 [^18]: https://www.nar.realtor/sites/default/files/reports/2017/2017-commercial-lending-trends-survey-05-18-2017.pdf
 [^20]: Jointer reserves the right to use this investment to support liquidity until the organic market will be strong enough to support ongoing liquidity